lougovsk/linux/Documentation/virt/kvm/api.rst

   0x6020 0000 0010 00d5 FPCR        32  fp_regs.fpcr
 ======================= ========= ===== =======================================

 ..
-[1] These encodings are not accepted for SVE-enabled vcpus.
+[1] These encodings are not accepted for SVE enabled vcpus.
 See
        :ref:`KVM_ARM_VCPU_INIT`.
+They are also not accepted when SME is enabled without SVE and the vcpu is in streaming mode.

-       The equivalent register content can be accessed via bits [127:0] of the corresponding SVE Zn registers instead for vcpus that have SVE enabled (see below).
+       The equivalent register content can be accessed via bits [127:0] of the corresponding SVE Zn registers in these cases (see below).

 arm64 CCSIDR registers are demultiplexed by CSSELR value::